juanluispaz/ts-sql-query/docs/query-runners/additional-query-runners.md

 ### Transactions

 Prisma distinguishes between short and long-running transactions.
 You must understand this concept in order to use Prisma's transactions properly.
-The [blog page](https://www.prisma.io/blog/how-prisma-supports-transactions-x45s1d5l0ww1) explaining it, the [transactions guide](https://www.prisma.io/docs/guides/performance-and-optimization/prisma-client-transactions-guide/) details the differences.
+The [blog page](https://www.prisma.io/blog/how-prisma-supports-transactions-x45s1d5l0ww1) explaining it, the [transactions guide](https://www.prisma.io/docs/guides/performance-and-optimization/prisma-client-transactions-guide/) and the [transaction page](https://www.prisma.io/docs/concepts/components/prisma-client/transactions) details the differences.

 In a few words: